Fastest-Coder-First/Weather-Forecast_404-Found/README.md

 # Weather Forecast Command-Line Tool  🌞🌧️
 This command-line tool allows you to fetch and display weather forecast data for a specific city using the Open Weather Map API.
 It leverages Python to make API requests, parse the data, and provide a user-friendly output.

+## Problem Statement
+Create a command-line tool that accepts a city's name and returns the weather forecast.
+Leverages Open Weather Map API to fetch weather data and parse it using Python.
+Your solution should demonstrate how GitHub Copilot can help you with API usage, data parsing, and error handling.

 ## Features

 - Fetches current weather data for a specified city